Sales Training – The Sales process changed – did you get the memo?

 8. Turns strangers into friends”

 4. The Ultimate Sales Machine by Chet Holmes.
 Be prepared for brash and dictatorial, but the energy and advice in the book make it well worth the read.
-Some good strategies and methods to employ in your day, even if sole are ‘old’ sales techniques.
+Some good strategies and methods to employ in your day, even if some are ‘old’ sales techniques.
+Amanda Holmes has taken over the CHI business and grown it since her Dad died in 2012.

 5. The Little Red Book of Selling by Jeffrey Gitomer.
 A distinguished prolific writer on the topic of sales, Jeffrey Gitomer is referenced by action coaches worldwide.
 Read it to understand what advice is given by these coaches and save yourself thousands in fees.

 6. How to Win Friends and Influence People by Dale Carnegie.
 Another book to read as a must.
-Written in 1936, but still a must.
-In an old fashioned language
+Written in 1936, but still a must read, in an old fashioned language style – push through it.

 8. Wooden on Leadership by John Wooden a renowned basketball player and coach for 12 years at UCLA winning 10 NCAA Championships.
 Here he lays out 12 lessons in leadership and his own pyramid for success.
-Always be the best you, that is success.
+Always be the best you, that is success in itself.

 9. To Sell is Human by Daniel Pink.
 The Surprising Truth About Moving Others.
 From the author of Drive and again Dan flips accepted truths to give us some good insights, which may change the way you look at sales.